The Broad Trauma Initiative

 BTI logo

 BTI is currently engaged in a four-year exploratory and foundation-building period primarily aimed at convening a wide community of multidisciplinary scientific leaders, initiating large-scale genetic analysis to lead new lines of biological inquiry, and building a plan for a long-term, transformative scientific effort.
-We are working closely with our partners at the Broad Institute, including Steve Hyman, director of the Stanley Center for Psychiatric Research.
+We are working closely with our partners at the Broad Institute, including Steve Hyman, director of the Program in Brain Health.

 BTI Roadmap